rchaurase/docs/src/getting-started-2-architect.rst

 Deploying to the Device
 -----------------------------------------------
 Now that we have the design environment installed and have successfully modified the Example Form application, we can work through the steps of deploying that application to your device.

 .. _architect-odk-x-deploy-prepare:

 Preparing the Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you followed along with the :doc:`survey-sample-app`, you should already have all the necessary tools installed on your device.
 If not, follow the :doc:`basics-install` instructions to install ODK-X Services, `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_, and ODK-X Tables.

 First, open the :guilabel:`Files by Google` app on the device.
 Delete the whole :guilabel:`opendatakit` folder by clicking the folder and holding it until it becomes highlighted in blue.
-Then press the delete icon, and click :guilabel:`OK` in the resulting window.
+Then press the delete icon and click :guilabel:`OK` in the resulting window.

 .. image:: /img/getting-started-2/file-manager-delete-folder.*
   :alt: Delete opendatakit folder in OI File Manager